studersi/test-4/Tutorial-07-README.md

       SecRule REQUEST_FILENAME "@beginsWith /EMail/newMessage.aspx" "phase:2,nolog,pass,id:10005,ctl:ruleRemoveTargetById=981000;RESPONSE_BODY"
 ```

 This brings us to the end.
-We have completed dealing with our inventory of 10000 requests and over 5000 false alarms.
+We have completed handling our inventory of 10000 requests and over 5000 false alarms.
 When we put these rules into production we can still expect to see a few new false positives.
 We can however be certain that they will only occur now and then.
 It would be too early to set a very low anomaly limit at this time.
 But a score of 5 or 10 on the production system I recommend can be achieved in a few reduction steps with shorter rounds of tuning done in between.

 ###Step 11: Summarizing all ignore rules